 His whimsical title, however, does not detract from how seriously he takes his analysis when it comes to acquiring a new company to be integrated to the infrastructure of his holding company, active in both Swiss and international e-commerce.
 Although his curiosity drives him to look at all investment opportunities that come his way, Alexandre has developed a systematic approach, in order for him to best evaluate their potential.
 First, he analyses the relevance of the project in the context of the “Mega Trends” he has identified as being the underlying trends for the next twenty years to come.
 In addition to long-term relevance, he also uses his financial “glasses” to quantify the potential of each opportunity.
 But, in the end, the decisive factor remains the human element.
 The alignment of the seller’s and buyer’s visions and the “feeling” he gets, are all essential components in order for him to assess whether the transition process will have a favorable outcome.

 In the context of low returns on capital, the last decade has seen the rise of alternative investments, particularly in private equity.
-In this industry, which is often criticised for its predatory approach, Audacia stands out not only because of Alexandre’s determination to create real and lasting value, but also because of his desire to pave the way for the democratisation of this type of investment.
+In this industry, which is often criticized for its predatory approach, Audacia stands out not only because of Alexandre’s determination to create real and lasting value, but also because of his desire to pave the way for the democratization of this type of investment.
 Being the first SME in the world to have fully tokenized its shares, Audacia Group imagines a future in which any private company could exchange its shares via blockchain technology.
 Thanks to the pioneering Swiss regulation and the support of Geneva-based Taurus, Audacia’s shares are now ready to be traded (only by accredited investors for the moment).
-However, Alexandre is not willing to sell his shares en masse since he knows the potential of his company, even if he is aware that its realisation will depend on its internationalisation.
+However, Alexandre is not willing to sell his shares en masse since he knows the potential of his company, even if he is aware that its realization will depend on its internationalization.
 Despite its many advantages, the small Swiss market, divided into four languages, still lacks the right amount of scale and talent.

 On the topic of talent, Audacia Group’s doors are always open to curious and entrepreneurial profiles.
 Alexandre attaches little importance to diplomas as he is first and foremost looking for the right frame of mindset and, of course, a touch of boldness…